Code-Institute-Submissions/bucketlist/README.md

  <li>Intention Name
  <li>Intention Description
 </ol>
+Intention Division, Intention Name and Intention Description are required fields.
+Intention Name is a required input field with a min length of 5 and a max length of 50.
+Intention Description requires is a required textarea with a min length of 5 and a max length of 200.
 When the Submit button is pressed, the post is sent to the Mongo database and will show up on the main Intentions Page.
 ![](static/img/add_intention_screenshot.JPG)